Welcome to Rare Plant Fairs!

 All of our fairs are held at beautiful gardens, a number of which are not frequently open to the public.
-Each garden has it's own unique character, from those with histories stretching back centuries whilst others are more recent.
+Each garden has its own unique character, some with histories stretching back centuries whilst others are more recent.
 Our gardens are regularly featured in the gardening press and on television.
 Our Fairs are held across the South and South West of England, South Wales and the West Midlands.

 We carefully select our nurseries to ensure that they are genuine growers who produce most or all of the plants that they sell themselves.
 The nurseries that exhibit at each fair are chosen so that we can offer the widest possible range of plants to our visitors, including perennials, shrubs and trees, alpines, bulbs and exotic plants.

 All of our nursery owners are experts in the plants that they grow, and some are National Collection holders.
-They are all always happy to offer the advice that you need to select and grow the right plants for your garden.
+They are all always happy to offer all the advice that you need to select and grow the right plants for your garden.
 And don't forget that all of our nurseries are happy to bring pre-ordered plants to the fairs that they are attending, so don't forget to visit their websites to see what they can offer!